AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/the-new-workfront-experience/nwe-beta-preview-release-activity.md

 ---
-title: The new Adobe Workfront experience: Beta release activity
+title: "The new Adobe Workfront experience: Beta release activity"
-description: The new Adobe Workfront experience: Beta release activity
+description: "The new Adobe Workfront experience: Beta release activity"
 draft: Probably
 ---
 # The new Adobe Workfront experience: Beta release activity